Frequently Asked Questions

 What is the difference between “Antibacterial” wipes and “Disinfecting” wipes?

-Antibacterial wipes are wipes specially formulated to kill germs on the hands, face and body.
+Antibacterial wipes are wipes specially formulated to kill germs on the hands.
 Antibacterial wipes are regulated by the FDA (Food & Drug Administration) as an “over-the-counter” (OTC) drug in the U.S. and must contain a Drug Facts Box on the label like other OTC drugs (e.g., aspirin, cough medicine, antiperspirants, etc.) Disinfecting wipes are wipes specially formulated to kill germs on inanimate surfaces like countertops, appliances, kitchen and bathroom fixtures, etc. Disinfecting wipes are regulated by the EPA (Environmental Protection Agency) in the U.S. Although they both are designed to kill germs, they should not be used interchangeably.

 Is it safe to use the disinfecting wipes on your hands?